functionless/functionless/website/docs/concepts/function/index.md

 ## Request Payload

+The callback ([`FunctionClosure`](../../api/modules.md#functionclosure)) matches the interface supported by a [NodeJS Lambda function handler](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-handler.html).

-Your Function must have 0 or 1 arguments.
-This argument contains the JSON data from the Invoke Lambda API Request payload.
+Your Function must have 0, 1, or 2 arguments.
+The first argument contains the JSON data from the Invoke Lambda API Request payload.
+The second parameter is the [Lambda Context Object](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-handler.html).

 ```ts
 // valid